lambda-feedback/user-documentation/docs/releases/status.md

 This page contains information about any known incidents where service was interrupted.
 The page begain in November 2024 following a significant incident.
 The purpose is to be informative, transparent, and ensure lessons are always learned so that service improves over time.

+## 2025 March 28th: access blocked within a particular organisation's WiFi

+The URL lambdafeedback.com is served by a content delivery network (CDN), that was blocked by a particular organisation's WiFi.
+During this period, users on that WiFi couldn't access the site.

+### Timeline

+2025/03/27 09:17 GMT We received a report that some users can't load the website at all.
+We announced this on the home page.

+2025/03/27 10:37 GMT The issues were identified as isolated to Imperial WiFi.
+Update on home page including advice to use a different WiFi (e.g. hotspot, or other location), or a [different DNS](https://developers.cloudflare.com/1.1.1.1/setup/windows/).
+Ticket with ICT and number shared with users.
+There was a response within minutes requesting more information, but no further response until the next morning.

+2025/03/28 09:22 GMT Imperial ICT acknowledged that their security software had blocked the whole CDN.
+Lambda Feedback was specifically unblocked and full service was resumed.
+We have asked for a broader unblocking.

+2025/03/28 09:32 GMT Authentication services were down (no logins) but resumed within a few minutes and service remained good.
+We'll investigate and report.

+2025/03/28 13:47 GMT Imperial ICT confirmed a wider unblocking.

+2025/03/28 14:45 GMT Incident closed.

+### Lessons learned:

+Networks that provide internet access can block or incorrectly redirect users when trying to access Lambda Feedback.
+The block can be specific to one site or, as in this case, it can block a whole content delivery network (CDN) that serves many sites.

+Affected users will never reach the site, and we will have no way to know that they are failing to access.

+### Recommended Actions

+- Alert the ICT departments of key user groups to this problem, and ensure in advance that the relevent CDNs are not blocked.

+- Create a backup plan for if the URL or the CDN are not correctly routed

+- Monitor traffic to identify drops in usage that may indicate an issue (we already do this, but the drop was not significant enough in this case to be evident)

+- Monitor the Lambda Feedback email address (this was effective in this case and we were in touch with users)

+- Create a live chat with 'power users' for better communication during these incidents.
+A chat was started during this incident and will continue to be used

+- Consider local WiFi/networks as a possible cause for blocking site access, and test for this cause when troubleshooting access issues

+- Investigate the cause of the short unavailability of logins at 09:33 GMT on 28th March 2025.

 ## 2025 February 13th: Incident related to new teacher roles feature

 During this period teachers were not able to access teacher pages.